Total Hip Replacement Surgery

 An evaluation with a joint replacement surgeon consists of several components:

-- Medical history: Your joint replacement surgeon will gather information about your general health and ask questions about the extent of your hip pain and how it affects your ability to perform everyday activities.
+Health history: The joint replacement specialist will compile your general health records and ask you about the extent of your hip pain and how it impacts your capacity to do regular activities.

-- X-rays: These images help to determine the extent of damage or deformity in your hip.
+X-rays: These images help assess the hip's level of injury or deformity.

 Hip Joint with arthritis